BeanConsumer7/BeanConsumer7/README.md

 - 👋 Hi, I’m @BeanConsumer7
 - 👀 I’m interested in Beans.
-- 🌱 I’m currently learning Beans
+- 🌱 I’m currently learning Beans.
 - 💞️ I’m looking to collaborate on Dinner tonight with u n me.
 - 📫 How to reach me - Throw beans in the air to find me like Eyes of ender to find Strongholds in Minecraft.
 - 😄 Pronouns: e/‘im